bookofproofs/bookofproofs.github.io/_sources/branches/number-theory/fermats-last-theorem.md

 > _I have discovered a truly remarkable proof which this margin is too small to contain._

 Since he did not provide his proof, the theorem remained a conjecture for a long time and stimulated the research in number theory for decades and centuries.
-The conjecture was proven by "Andrew Wiles":https://www.bookofproofs.org/history/andrew-john-wiles/ only in the year 1995, using very complicated and sophisticated methods.
+The conjecture was proven by [Andrew Wiles](https://mathshistory.st-andrews.ac.uk/Biographies/Wiles/) only in the year 1995, using very complicated and sophisticated methods.
 It remains a mystery if Fermat really found a correct proof which was more simple.

 ---